theoretical-ecology/theoretical-ecology.github.io/syllabus.md

 | 16 | Grad project presentations   |   |
 |    |  _Final exam_: Tuesday, May 2 - 4:00 pm |   |

-\clearpage

----

-# Final project

-## Final project proposal

-Please prepare a short proposal on your final project idea by February 17.
-The proposal should include:

-- Title
-- Description of the project (at least half of a page)
-- Potential roadblocks, data issues, etc.

-## Project Guidelines (100 points total)

-### proposal
-- 10pts Proposal, turned in on time, with clear background and outline of questions

-### implementation
-- 70 pts Project Substance: Objectives, Code, Visualization.
-  - 20pt: project is correct scope, addresses the question, and has tangible output
-  - 20pt: project is engaging and well researched
-  - 10pt: project is free from clear errors in analysis or interpretation
-  - 10pt: visualizations and tables (if present) compliment the overall findings
-  - 10pt: references are included and appropriate.

-### presentation
-- 20pts Final presentation
-   - 10pt: presentation is engaging, structured well, and highlights project findings
-   - 10pt: style, handling questions, etc.